Appearance

 How to Access

 After processing, the topographic map appears in the Reports section of the project tree.
-Click the download button to get the DXF file (packaged as a ZIP with supporting data files).
+Click the download button and choose the DXF drawing or the printable PDF sheet.
+Maps generated before the PDF sheet existed have the DXF only — regenerate the report to produce the sheet.

 Digital Forest Inventory